 The recent demise of Peregrine tops off a bad year for the futures industry, which also saw MF Global collapse just under a year ago in a trading scandal that saw $1.6 billion go missing from customer accounts.
 The financial meltdown of company as well respected as MF Global caused a great drop in confidence in the industry, a fact acknowledged by Lukken.
 In his speech on Wednesday he recognised that such events may cause customers to be “so angry and feel so betrayed that they are walking away from this industry and may never come back.”

 The FIA occupies an important position in amongst the whole debate, as it is the primary industry association for centrally cleared futures and swaps.
 Boasting an impressive membership that includes the largest derivatives clearing firms, clearinghouses and exchanges from 20 countries around the world, it aims to promote best practices within the industry as well as encouraging standardisation.
-It also pays a key role in providing policymakers with information concerning futures markets, while also advocating for the interest of its members, markets and customers.
+It also plays a key role in providing policymakers with information concerning futures markets, while also advocating for the interest of its members, markets and customers.
 If any organisation is in the position to try and renew confidence in the industry, it is the FIA.